athul-collab/SpringBootE-ComRetailBillingApplication/README.md

-# 🛒 E-Com Retail Billing Application
+# 🛒 SpringBoot- E-Com Retail Billing Application

 This is a full-stack **Retail Billing Application** developed for a real-world retail client.
 It offers a complete billing and inventory management solution, featuring a responsive UI, real-time updates, and image handling.